 The reasons are obvious.
 People prefer mobile to desktop.
 We are already tired of repeating this again and again and you may be tired of hearing this.
 Let this be our last time for repetition.
 Help people work with your content in a mobile regime and they will return to you for sure.

 We are not just talking about implementing Google’s AMP protocol.
 Our advice is to create a fully functioning mobile version of your website that will be comfortable for users and will satisfy Google’s requirements.

 HINT: Use WebCEO to see if you are ready to welcome mobile users on your website.
-Go to Site Health > SEO Analysis tool to check if the pages of your site adhere to Google’s Mobile Friendliness guidelines.
+Go to Site Health > Landing Page SEO to check if the pages of your site adhere to Google’s Mobile Friendliness guidelines.
 Follow actionable advice on how to fix mobile usability issues and win the search share you deserve.

 7. WORK ON UX AND IMPROVE YOUR SITE’S DWELL TIME

 Bad user experiences can be a disaster not only because you lose unsatisfied visitors.
 It’s one of the big ranking factors now: Google dampens websites that have a high bounce rate and short dwell time.
 These metrics correlate directly.